Promotional Videos And SMS Are A Potential Game Changer

 The amount of video content consumed on a daily basis is also growing.
 Recent statistics show 55% of internet users watch online video everyday.
 A report published by Cisco predicts this figure will increase to 80% by 2019.

 One of the principle reasons for the popularity of video is mobile phones.
 Video content is far easier to consume on a mobile device than any other form of content.
-Videos are also more engaging and can be accessed on multiple platforms.
+Video streaming are also more engaging and can be accessed on multiple platforms.
 Even SMS.

 Furthermore, reports indicate that video can lead to an increase in direct sales.
 According to studies, 74% of users who watched an explainer video confirmed the content influenced their purchasing decision.